"Harman, the world never changes. All it ever does... is turn."

 - Politics in Dragaera are dominated by the Cycle, a predictable sequence by which each of seventeen Dragaeran Houses takes a turn governing the Empire.
 Each House's members have strengths that allow it to supplant the previous one, and weaknesses which will eventually allow its successor to claim the Imperial throne in turn.

-- In the Isaac Asimov short story "Nightfall", a world with six suns, at least one of which is in the sky at all times, has all its suns set simultaneously once per set period of time.
+- In the Isaac Asimov short story (and subsequent novel) "Nightfall", a world with six suns, at least one of which is in the sky at all times, has five of its suns set simultaneously and the remaining one eclipsed by an otherwise-unknown moon, once per 2049 years.
 Since the inhabitants have never seen the stars and have no clue they even exist, the sight of the night sky causes everyone to go mad and start burning everything to generate whatever light they can, returning civilization to the stone age.

 - Discworld's Death references this.
 "I remember when all this shall be again."

 - In Frederic Brown's story "Letter to a Phoenix", the entire plot is a man telling about how humanity repeatedly destroys its own civilization and has to start anew every 30,000 years or so - therefore, while all other races reach their peaks and after that must decay and die, humanity can survive forever - thus making it the eponymous Phoenix.

 - Dragonriders of Pern: The Red Star approaches Pern every 200 years and rains hungry Thread on civilization.
 The few occasions when it does not do this are termed Long Intervals and end up being an important clue to saving Pern from thread forever.